fangederos/thermo-scout/README.md

    ./ts
    ```

 The program will continuously display temperature readings in your terminal window.
-Use `Ctrl+C` to terminate the process.
-You can provide an integer as an argument to define the interval of display.
+Use `q` or `Ctrl+C` to terminate the process.

 ### Customization

-- `thermo scout` accepts integer and decimal values as an argument of it's refresh rate.
+- `ts` accepts integer and decimal values as an argument of it's refresh rate.

 ### Version History